baxmittens/XMLParser.jl/README.md

 # XMLParser
-A leightweight XML parser in the julia language
+A lightweight XML parser in the julia language